 Excluded from the travel restrictions are, in particular, qualified personnel in the health and nursing professions, health research, and in transport and goods traffic.

-ATTENTION: From 17 July 2020, the unrestricted entry to Germany from some countries outside the EU is possible again.
-The list of these states will be updated every two weeks.
-You can find out which countries are concerned in the press release of the Federal Ministry of the Interior for Building and Community (BMI) "Revised entry restrictions on entry from third countries as of 17 July 2020".
+ATTENTION: Since 17 July 2020 (last update on 09 October 2020), unrestricted entry to Germany from some countries outside the EU has been possible again.
+The list of these states are getting updated every two weeks.
+You can find out which countries are concerned and further important information here: FAQ of the Federal Ministry of the Interior, Building and Community.

 3. I am currently in the process of applying for the expedited procedure for qualified professionals with my employer (according to Section 81a AufenthG (German Residence Law)).
 Can I count on a faster visa procedure despite the currently limited public access to German embassies or consulates?